 - 1–7 years old: Forward-facing car seat

 - 8–13 years old+: Seat belt

 To learn more, and to find the right car seat and brand for your grandchild’s age and size, visit NHTSA’s Car Seats and Booster Seats page.

 Books and classes may prepare you for grandparenting, but nothing can compare to the day your grandchild arrives and your new relationships begin—with both the newborn baby and its parents.
 According to a study by leading gerontologist Bernice Neugarten, there are five different grandparenting styles, each with strengths and possible pitfalls:

 Provide background support but do not get overly involved in decision-making or invest large amounts of time actively grandparenting.
 They often lend a listening ear to parents and encourage the relationship between parent and child, but should give parents plenty of space, and watch for the tendency to become too pushy or authoritative.

 May be the primary caretaker or help raise the grandchild while the parents are at work, providing structure and discipline in a role that is more akin to parent and child.
 If this is your role, make sure you get the downtime and support you need to avoid the risk of burnout.

 The Fun Seeker

-Has a playful, informal, “buddy” relationship with the grandchild that focuses on games and having a good time.
-You’re likely to leave discipline to the parents, but take care to avoid undermining parental decisions — and make sure you don’t overdo and exhaust yourself!
+Has a playful, informal, “buddy” relationship with the grandchild that focuses on connecting with grandkids through games and having a good time.
+You’re likely to leave discipline to the parents, but take care to avoid undermining parental decisions—and make sure you don’t overdo and exhaust yourself!

 The Reservoir of Family Wisdom